Last checked: 2026-06-16

 Classes are the core specialization in Survive Zombie Arena.
 You pick one before the run starts, equip its tools/abilities, and stay locked in for that arena.
-Most Classes are unlocked permanently with Credits earned in-run.
+Nine classes are unlocked permanently with Credits; the new Celestial class (added May 27, 2026) is obtained from the Galactic Crate and uses a separate crystal economy.

 How Survive Zombie Arena classes work